btd90/K11Consult/README.md

 Currently the data displayed is MPH, RPM (large centre arcs), AAC, MAF, temperature and battery voltage.
 The script is actually streaming 14 data values but these are the most useful to display.
 Pressing f will make it go fullscreen, w will make it revert back to windowed mode.

+Additionally, LINUX.md provides instructions for running on Linux/Centos/Fedora distros (using supported packages).